 - Say Your Peace: Three Recipes for Self-Care is a film hosted by the BBC and created by poets Theresa Lola, Caleb Femi and Momtaza Mehri.

 - Serpentine Galleries are presenting a series of podcasts featuring artists, thinkers and writers, including poets.
+There is also an essay by Allison Parish, about digitally mediated poetry, and a ‘Cracks in the Curriculum’ schools resource by the Octavia Poetry Collective.

 - Treadwell’s Bookshop has podcasts on occult matters, including discussion of occult-influenced, modern poets like Ithell Colquhoun.